ViacheslavBulba/cypress-js-example/README.md

 - api tests in cypress are 2 times slower than in playwright
 - no convenient vs code plugin
 - tool for developers, not for QA
+- cypress is promised based - so in order to use it you should first learn and understand how JS Promises work

+# Html Reporter

+npm i --save-dev cypress-mochawesome-reporter